bstefanescu/qutejs/web/doc/docs/plugins/group.md

 When using **reactive property names**, the relation is **bidirectional**: the group value is updated when the component property changes and the component is updated when the group value changes because of an user action.

 ## Selecting a `LI` element.
-When clicking on a `LI` (or on a child button or link) which is not the currentl;y selected item (or a child button or link) is clicked it will

 When a `LI` element is selected it will get the `active` class and the group will trigger a custom `change` event having the selected value stored in the event `detail` property.

 ## The item `value` attribute